-Units % of Original Total Acquisition s Units Cost % of Original Acquisition Cost Average Age in Months
+Units % of Total Units Original Acquisition Cost % of Original Acquisition Cost Average Age in Months

-Hi-Lift or Aerial Work Platforms 13,697 76% \$ 434.4 66% 43.6
+Hi-Lift or Aerial Work Platforms 13,697 76% \$434.4 66% 43.6

 Cranes 379 2% 80.6 12% 40.6

 Earthmoving 1,049 6% 79.4 12% 18.8

 Industrial Lift Trucks 1,348 7% 38.1 6% 26.2

-Other 1,659 9% 22.7 4% 28.2
+Other 1,659 9% 22.7 4 % 28.2

-Total 18,132 100% \$ 655.2 100% 39.4
+Total 18,132 100% \$655.2 100% 39.4

 Determining the optimal age and mix for our rental fleet equipment is subjective and requires considerable estimates by management.
 We constantly evaluate the mix, age and quality of the equipment in our rental fleet in response to current economic conditions, competition and customer demand.
 We decreased the average age of our rental fleet by approximately 2.5 months during the year ended December 31, 2006, exclusive of the Eagle acquisition.
 When combined with the Eagle acquisition, we decreased the average age of our rental fleet by approximately 1.7 months during the year ended December 31, 2006.
-The average age of the Eagle fleet was approximately 61.0 months at the acquisition of Eagle in February 2006.
+The average age of the Eagle fleet was approximately 61.0 months at the acquisition date.
+The Eagle fleet has de-aged in excess of 17 months since our acquisition of Eagle in February 2006.
 We have made significant progress in reducing Eagle's fleet age through a combination of disposing of older fleet and adding new fleet.
-We increased our overall gross rental fleet through the normal course of business activities by approximately \$7.0 million during the year ended December 31, 2006 and \$132.8 million when combined with the acquisition.
-We also increased for the year ended December 31, 2006, our average rental 7, 2006.
+We increased our overall gross rental fleet through the normal course of business activities by approximately \$62.7 million during the year ended December 31, 2006 and \$132.8 million when combined with the acquired Eagle fleet as of December 31, 2006.
+We acquired approximately \$70.1 million of gross rental fleet in the Eagle acquisition.
+We also increased for the year ended December 31, 2006, our average rental rates by approximately 9.0%.
 The mix among our four core product lines remained consistent with that of prior years.
 As a result of our in-house service capabilities and extensive maintenance program, we believe our rental fleet is well-maintained.